beyerh/md-manuscript/README.md

 # Scientific Manuscript Template

-Write scientific manuscripts and theses in Markdown and export to Word and PDF using a custom Obsidian plugin or a script.
+Write scientific manuscripts and theses in Markdown and export to PDF, Word, and LaTeX using a custom Obsidian plugin or a script.

 ## Quick Start

-**Using Obsidian (recommended):**
+**Option 1: Obsidian (Easiest)**
-1. Open this folder as an Obsidian vault
+1. Download and extract this folder
+2. Open in Obsidian
-2. Click the **Build** icon in the left ribbon
+3. Click the **Build** button in the left sidebar
-3. Configure options and click Build (Defaults in the plugin settings)
+4. Choose your document type and click **Build**

 <img src="/figures/plugin_button.jpg" alt="drawing" width="500"/>

-**Using the terminal in case you want to use a different editor:**
+**Option 2: Terminal**
 ```bash
 python build.py
 ```

 Both methods support:
-- Multiple output formats (Word / PDF)
+- Multiple output formats (PDF, Word, LaTeX)
-- Journal-specific profiles (Nature, Cell, etc.)
+- Style/journal-specific profiles
 - Templates/examples
-- Custom fonts and citation styles
+- Custom fonts, citation styles, formatting options

 **Output:** All documents are created in the `export/` folder.